ilpvfx/interstate_love_song/README.md

 ### Chosing a server
 CherryPy runner is a good choice for development on windows.
 Werkzeug seems to not work well at all.
+When using CherryPy, `--fallback_sessions` is recommended.

 The Teradici PCOIP client is very picky and particular.
 The server must use chunked encoding (they claim it supports regular HTTP transmission, but it doesn't.)